risor-io/risor/docs/how-it-works.md

 Tamarin includes an interpreter written in Go and uses an approach called Pratt Parsing to parse expressions.
-The excellent book [Writing an Interpreter in Go](https://interpreterbook.com/) was the original inspiration for the project.
+The excellent book [Writing an Interpreter in Go](https://interpreterbook.com/) was the inspiration for the project.

 ## The Internals